aktasbatuhan/cluedo-arena-public/blog.md

 ### Key Contributions

-1. **Novel Evaluation Framework**: Cluedo as a rich testbed for social reasoning
-2. **Technical Innovation**: GRPO-based fine-tuning for multi-agent scenarios
-3. **Empirical Results**: 75% accuracy with competitive performance across model comparisons
-4. **Methodological Insights**: Quality over quantity in training data curation
+Our key contributions are a novel evaluation framework using Cluedo as a rich testbed for social reasoning; a technical innovation in applying GRPO-based fine-tuning to multi-agent scenarios; empirical results showing 75% accuracy and competitive performance across a range of models; and methodological insights into the value of high-quality training data.

 ### Broader Implications

-The success of this approach suggests promising directions for AI development:
+The success of this approach suggests promising directions for AI, including enhanced human-AI collaboration, more natural AI assistants, new educational applications for developing social skills, and better research tools for studying social cognition itself.
-- **Enhanced Human-AI Collaboration** through better social understanding
-- **More Natural AI Assistants** capable of nuanced social interaction
-- **Educational Applications** for developing human social reasoning skills
-- **Research Tools** for studying social cognition and Theory of Mind

 ### The Journey Continues